kensiprell/bootstrap-framework/README.md

 ### Installation

-Add the following lines to the ```buildscript``` closure in your application's ```build.gradle``` file.
+Add the following lines to your application's ```build.gradle``` file.
 The commented-out lines show the plugin default values, and if you are using Grails, they are not required for the plugin to work.
-See the [Configuration Options](https://github.com/kensiprell/bootstrap-framework#configuration-optinos) section for the details.
+See the [Configuration Options](https://github.com/kensiprell/bootstrap-framework#configuration-options) section for the details.

     buildscript {
         ext {